-Students may take tier 1 and 2 concurrently and tier 2 and 3 concurrently, but must be towards the end of a tier to take concurrent classes in next tier.
+Students may take tier 1 and 2 classes concurrently and tier 2 and 3 classes concurrently, but they must be towards the end of a tier to take concurrent classes in the next tier.

-Student must have taken all of tier 1 and 2 and the Community Research Methods course in order to start the Capstone.
+Students must take all of tier 1 and 2 and the Community Research Methods course in order to start the Capstone.